Boil the rice with salt and water until cooked through. Double the amount of water to the rice. Cook until done, strain, and keep aside.

 For the Red Beans

 Prep your fresh ingredients.
-Peel and slice onion, chopped garlic, sliced celery stalks, and bell pepper.
-Keep aside
+Peel and slice the onion, chop the garlic, slice the celery stalks, and bell pepper.
+Keep aside.

 Slice sausage to the desired size.
-Keep at the side.
+Keep to the side.

 Heat up a cooking vessel with the olive oil and saute onions and garlic first until soft.